bjoerge/remon/README.md

 In my own experience, I end up hitting reload approximately three times before the server is finally restarted.

-* `relegate` overcomes this by checking for changes at *incoming* requests to see if anything has changed since the previous request.
+* `remon` overcomes this by checking for changes at *incoming* requests to see if anything has changed since the previous request.

 * if a change is detected it will put the incoming request on hold until the app is fully restarted and ready to handle the request with the new version of the code.

 # Change detectors

-A change detector is simply a strategy that detects if any files has changed since last check was issued.
+A change detector is simply a strategy that detects if any files has changed since the previous check was done.

-The default change detector is `require` which taps into `require.cache` and checks if any files there has changed since the previous check was performed.
+The default change detector is `require` which taps into `require.cache` and checks the files there for modifications.

-It is implemented as a function which takes an options hash as first parameter and returns a detector function that takes a callback.
-The callback should be invoked with (err, truthy|falsy) depending on whether a change was found or not.
+A change detector is implemented as a function which takes an options hash as first parameter and returns a detector function that again takes a callback.
+This callback should be invoked with (err, truthy|falsy) depending on whether a change was found or not.

-For example, this is an implementation of a detector that will make the server restart before each request:
+For example, here's an implementation of a detector that will always report true, and thus make the server restart before each request:

 ```js
 module.exports = function always() {